Medallion Architecture: A complete Guide

 Foundation for auditing and reprocessing

-🎯 Goal: preserve the original data as a single source of truth.
+Goal: preserve the original data as the source of truth.

 What is the Silver layer?

-The Silver layer contains cleaned, standardized, and reliable data, ready for consistent analysis.
+The Silver layer contains clean, standardized, and trusted data, ready for consistent analysis.

 Common transformations: